daybologic/telegram-bot/README.md

 To use a meme, the following syntaxes are supported:

-/m <name>
+/m name
-/m #<name>
+/m #name
 /name

 ie. any unknown command will map to a meme.
-Note that if another command conflicts with the name of the meme, in the /<name> syntax, the command will take precedence, and the meme is inaccesible using that syntax; this is for obvious security reasons, or vital commands might become unusable.
+Note that if another command conflicts with the name of the meme, in the /name syntax, the command will take precedence, and the meme is inaccesible using that syntax; this is for obvious security reasons, or vital commands might become unusable.

 ##### Adding

 Message the bot privately and send JPEG image.
 Please don't try other image types, it is unsupported.

-Once the bot acknowledges that it has seen your meme (it will say so), type /meme add <name>.
+Once the bot acknowledges that it has seen your meme (it will say so), type /meme add name.

 If the meme name is already used, this operation will fail.
 If this happens, pick another name.
 You do not have to send the picture again.